Enduring Power of Attorney (EPA) for property

 If you’re an attorney

-You can decide that you don't want to act as an attorney anymore.
+You can decide that you do not want to act as an attorney anymore.

 You make your decision known by writing to:

-- the person concerned, if the EPA hasn't started yet, or
+- the person concerned, if the EPA has not started yet, or

 - the Family Court, if you’re already acting for someone.